panva/openid-client/docs/functions/discovery.md

 [Configuration](../classes/Configuration.md) with the discovered [Authorization Server](../interfaces/ServerMetadata.md) metadata.

-This is the RECOMMENDED method of client configuration.
+Passing the Authorization Server's Issuer Identifier to this method is the RECOMMENDED method of client configuration.

 This has the same effect as calling the [Configuration](../classes/Configuration.md) constructor except that the server metadata is discovered from its own Authorization Server Metadata discovery document.

+Note: This method also accepts a URL pointing directly to the Authorization Server's discovery document, doing so is merely a shorthand for using [fetch](https://developer.mozilla.org/docs/Web/API/Window/fetch) and passing the discovered JSON metadata (as [ServerMetadata](../interfaces/ServerMetadata.md)) into the [Configuration](../classes/Configuration.md) constructor.
+Doing so is
+NOT RECOMMENDED as it disables the [ServerMetadata.issuer](../interfaces/ServerMetadata.md#issuer) validation.

 ## Parameters